TheoKleman/rocket/README.md

 # Todo

-* Preload images
+* Switch to Wordpress
 * Optimize router and sitemap
-* Switch to Lumen
+* Preload images
 * Do great docs